IsaakBM/cesmle-ocn-fetch/README.md

 - the trusted target can be hindcast, GLORYS, or another current-conditions product
-- the trusted target baseline file defines the horizontal grid, vertical levels, and wet mask used by the coastal-fill logic
+- the trusted target baseline file defines the horizontal grid and vertical levels
-- the current implementation relies on that trusted target wet mask to control where fill is allowed
+- an external GLORYS wet mask can define the ocean/coastline domain where fill is allowed; this is the current IPCC/ESGF biogeochemistry default
+- the current IPCC/ESGF biogeochemistry path applies GLORYS-mask coastal fill twice in separate steps:
+  1. while building the full hindcast baseline root `/home/SB5/global_ocean_biogeochemistry_hindcast_monthly_0p05_glorys_coast`
+  2. while repairing remapped IPCC/ESGF anomaly gaps before adding them to that baseline
-- the fill is applied to the anomaly only, never directly to the final absolute field
+- the fill is applied to the baseline product and to the anomaly product, not to the final absolute field after addition
-- the current default method is a distance-weighted anomaly fill on the trusted target grid, intended to reduce unresolved empty coastal target cells more smoothly than a pure nearest-value fill
+- the current default method is distance-weighted fill on the trusted target grid and allowed wet mask, intended to reduce unresolved empty coastal target cells more smoothly than a pure nearest-value fill
-- the current implementation keeps that same distance-weighted philosophy but speeds it up by reusing precomputed local donor geometry on the trusted target mask, rather than recomputing donor neighborhoods from scratch for each missing anomaly cell
+- the current implementation keeps that same distance-weighted philosophy but speeds it up by reusing precomputed local donor geometry on the trusted target mask, rather than recomputing donor neighborhoods from scratch for each missing coastal cell
+- donor values are read from the original finite source field for each fill pass; cells created by interpolation are not allowed to become donors in the same pass
 - the code comments also document possible later conservative variants, such as only filling cells adjacent to originally valid anomaly cells or reducing the effective fill distance